-Get ready to fall in love with San Antonio this season, especially along the River Walk!
-This October, immerse yourself in the colorful celebration of Día de los Muertos, featuring stunning 5-foot alebrijes and vibrant altars along the downtown stretch.
+Fall in love with San Antonio this season, especially along the River Walk!
+Beginning October 3, 2026, you're invited to a colorful celebration of Día de los Muertos, featuring stunning 5-foot alebrijes and vibrant altars along the downtown stretch.

 Alebrije at San Antonio River Walk